Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Preliminaries and Problem Definition

-We work with first order logic with recursive definitions over a particular kind of universe that has a single foreground sort and multiple background sorts.
-The idea is to have the foreground sort (and functions and relations involving it) completely uninterpreted, while have background sorts restricted by certain theories.
-Furthermore, we will allow recursive definitions \emph{only} to be defined on the foreground sort.
+The first-order logics (with and without recursive definitions) that we work with are over a multisorted universe that has a single distinguished \emph{foreground} sort and multiple \emph{background} sorts.
+The universes of all these sorts are pairwise disjoint.
+The foreground sort and the functions and relations that refer to it (as part of the domain or codomain) are entirely uninterpreted (no axioms that constrain them).
+Background sorts and functions and relations involving only background sorts are constrained by certain theories.

-We encourage the reader to think of background sorts to include sorts such as arithmetic with addition only, sets, sets of integers, etc., and, in practice in our experiments, theories that admit \emph{decidable} quantifier-free fragments, both individually as well as in combination with each other (using Nelson-Oppen type combinations~\cite{demoura08, nelson80}).
-Quantified first-order logic combinations of these theories is, of course, typically undecidable (first order logic over arithmetic with addition and uninterpreted functions is undecidable, for example).
-The combination of these theories with a foreground uninterpreted universe is also typically undecidable, and with recursive definitions of the foreground sort, is not even complete.
-In fact, even without background theories, first order logic with recursive definitions is incomplete and one cannot expect a proof system to prove all theorems in this theory~\cite{Arbib87}.

-Formally, we work with a signature of the form $\Sigma = (S; C; F; \R)$, where $S$ is a finite non-empty set of sorts. $C$ is a set of constant symbols, where each $c \in C$ has some sort $\tau \in S$. $F$ is a set of function symbols, where each function $f \in F$ has a type of the form $\tau_1 \times \ldots \times \tau_m \rightarrow \tau$ for some $m$, with $\tau_i, \tau \in S$. $\R$ is a set of relation symbols, where each relation $R \in \R$ has a type of the form $\tau_1 \times \ldots \times \tau_m$.
+Formally, we work with a signature of the form $\Sigma = (S; C; F; \R)$, where $S$ is a finite non-empty set of sorts. $C$ is a set of constant symbols, where each $c \in C$ has some sort $\sigma \in S$. $F$ is a set of function symbols, where each function $f \in F$ has a type of the form $\sigma_1 \times \ldots \times \sigma_m \rightarrow \sigma$ for some $m$, with $\sigma_i, \sigma \in S$. $\R$ is a set of relation symbols, where each relation $R \in \R$ has a type of the form $\sigma_1 \times \ldots \times \sigma_m$.

-We assume that the set of sorts contains a designated ``foreground sort'' denoted by $\fs$.
-All the other sorts in $S$ are called background sorts, and for each such background sort $\sigma$ we allow the constant symbols of type $\sigma$, function symbols that have type $\sigma^n \rightarrow \sigma$ for some $n$, and relation symbols have type $\sigma^m$ for some $m$, to be constrained using an arbitrary theory $T_\sigma$.
-Functions and relations that involve multiple background sorts (but not the foreground sort) can also assumed to be constrained by some (not necessarily complete) theory $T$.
+We assume a designated foreground sort, denoted by $\fs$.
+All other sorts in $S$ are called background sorts, and for each such background sort $\sigma$ we allow the constant symbols of type $\sigma$, function symbols that have type $\sigma^n \rightarrow \sigma$ for some $n$, and relation symbols that have type $\sigma^m$ for some $m$ to be constrained using an arbitrary theory $T_\sigma$.
+All other functions and relations that involve either the foreground sort or multiple background sorts are assumed to be uninterpreted (not constrained by any theory).
+We consider standard first-order logic (FO) over these multisorted signatures, with standard syntax and semantics, under the combined theories~\cite{enderton}.